 When bones go snap, crack and crunch, one Italian bone implant manufacturer can help thanks to the IBM cloud.

 This worldwide print, airport and outdoor campaign married existential business questions with striking in-camera Smarter Planet illustrations to stop and grab disruption-worn business executives by the lapels.

 Clean Energy Works / CO2NSEQUENCE

-When a coalition of environmental groups wanted rally the youth vote to put pressure on Congress for climate reform, CO2sequence was born.
+When a coalition of environmental groups wanted to rally the youth vote for climate reform, CO2sequence was born.
 We blanketed college campuses with stickers, posters and newspaper ads that would encourage environmentally-minded students to rise up in in support of clean energy legislation.

 VIRTUAL CLIMATE RALLY - INNOVATION